 Save the Children Australia CEO Paul Ronalds acknowledges that ongoing and unpredictable conflicts make it increasingly difficult for NGOs like Save the Children to get help to those most in need.

-“Tragically, it’s children who are most at risk of malnutrition and in real danger of starvation during this hunger crisis, and its children who are suffering the most because of a conflict they have no part in,” he said.
+“Tragically, it’s children who are most at risk of malnutrition and in real danger of starvation during this hunger crisis, and its children who are suffering the most because of a conflict they have no part in,”

 “All parties to these conflicts must respect international humanitarian law and stop targeting civilians, and aid workers, to allow unimpeded access to the most vulnerable people.”